Russian elections: Can Boris Nadezhdin beat Vladimir Putin? – DW – 01/30/2024

 Uniting the opposition

-Yekatarina Duntsova was the first to express her support for Nadezhin's nomination.
+Yekatarina Duntsova was the first to express her support for Nadezhdin's nomination.
 Her endorsement came after the Central Election Commission excluded her from the race, citing "errors in the documents" submitted.
-She underscored that Nadezhin was the only anti-war candidate.
+She underscored that Nadezhdin was the only anti-war candidate.

-"I haven't spoken with Khodorkovsky, or with anybody else," Nadezhin told DW.
+"I haven't spoken with Khodorkovsky, or with anybody else," Nadezhdin told DW.
 "I haven't asked them for money or support.
 But I'm grateful to every Russian citizen who supports me through legal channels."

-Petrov said he believed oppositional figures are in unusual agreement on Nadezhin as a presidential candidate because "he's simply the only candidate who has positioned himself against the war in any way."
+Petrov said he believed oppositional figures are in unusual agreement on Nadezhdin as a presidential candidate because "he's simply the only candidate who has positioned himself against the war in any way."

 "It is certainly convenient for the Kremlin if comfortable or acceptable candidates are on the ballot," he told DW.
-"I think Boris Nadezhin falls into the category of acceptable candidates.
-But only as long as he doesn't gather more than 5% of the votes.
+"I think Boris Nadezhdin falls into the category of acceptable candidates.
+But only as long as he doesn't gather more than 5% of the votes."

 "Ideally, Putin should receive about 80% of the votes, and the second place should fall to Leonid Slutsky," he added.